primarypigments/memory-game/README.md

 - [CSS :root variables](https://www.w3schools.com/css/css3_variables.asp) used for reusable styles throughout the site.
 - [CSS Grid](https://www.w3schools.com/css/css_grid.asp) used for an enhanced responsive layout.
 - [JavaScript](https://www.javascript.com) used for user interaction on the site.
-- [JavaScript](https://stackoverflow.com) used for a scource to problem solve.
+- [JavaScript](https://stackoverflow.com) used as a source to problem solve.
 - [GitHub](https://github.com) used for secure online code storage.
 - [GitHub Pages](https://pages.github.com) used for hosting the deployed front-end site.
 - [Gitpod](https://gitpod.io) used as a cloud-based IDE for development.